-Justice Diccia T. Pineda-Kirwan currently sits at the Supreme Court of Nassau County where she has presided since 2019.
+Justice Diccia T. Pineda-Kirwan currently sits on the Supreme Court of Nassau County where she has presided since 2019.
 She was elected to the New York State Supreme Court, Queens County in November 2009, after having served as a judge in the Civil Court of the City of New York, Queens County since January 2003.
 She is the first Latina elected to the bench and to public office in Queens, and the first female Dominican-born judge elected in the state of New York.
-Prior to serving as a judge, Justice Pineda-Kirwan worked in the judicial branch for more than 13 years – first as a Court Attorney in the Civil Court, then as a Principal Law Clerk in the New York State Supreme Court.
+Prior to serving as a judge, Justice Pineda-Kirwan worked in the judicial branch for more than 13 years – first as a Law Assistant in the Civil Court, then as a Principal Law Clerk in the New York State Supreme Court.

-Justice Pineda-Kirwan is a member of the Dominican Bar Association, the Association of Dominican Judges, and the National Hispanic Bar Association.
-Currently, she is a board member of the CUNY School of Law’s Board of Visitors.
+Justice Pineda-Kirwan is a member of the Supreme Court Justices Association, the National Association of Women Judges, the Latino Judges Association (formerly the Association of Judges of Hispanic Heritage), the Catholic Lawyers Guild, the Dominican Bar Association, the Association of Dominican Judges, the National Hispanic Bar Association, and Judicial Friends.
+She is also a board member of the CUNY School of Law’s Board of Visitors, and a former board member of the Latino Judges Associaton.
 She was a co-founder and Advisory Member of the Latino Lawyers Association of Queens County and a founding member of CUNY Law’s Latin American Law Students Association (LALSA).
 CUNY Law’s LALSA named a Summer Service Fellowship in her honor to benefit students working in legal non-profit organizations whose work focuses on communities of color.